-What Life After ‘The Voice’ Is Like, According To Season 6 Contestant Christina Grimmie
+What Life After 'The Voice' Is Like

 The Voice Season 10 is really heating up and former contestant Christina Grimmie tells Bustle that she remembers the pressure well.
 The now-professional singer finished in third place during Season 6 of the show in 2014.
 These days, Christina Grimmie's life after The Voice is incredibly busy as she's grown from being known as a YouTube cover artist to releasing EPs filled with her own original songs.
 Most recently, Grimmie released her EP Side A, toured with "Fight Song" singer Rachel Platten — and the 22-year-old former Voice artist reveals that another tour is in the works later this year.

 "Being on The Voice was awesome and I feel like I've grown a lot," Grimmie says.
 "I've done things that I thought I'd never get to do.
 I've been able to come out of my shell a little bit more after just being on YouTube."
 Grimmie got her start as user zeldaxlove64 on YouTube, where she sang — and still sings — cover songs on the internet to an audience now made up of more than 3 million subscribers.
 Before long, she graced The Voice with her stunning cover of Miley Cyrus' "Wrecking Ball" in the Blind Auditions and the rest is history.
 Now, years after her seaso , Grimmie opens up about her life after The Voice and her new music in this interview with Bustle.

 Earlier this year, Grimmie toured with Platten, who The Voice finalist called "the bee's knees" and couldn't stop gushing about.
 "I couldn't have gone on tour with a better headliner," Grimme says.
 "Rachel is probably one of my favorite people to work with.
 She is so kind, and she always wants to make sure that you're comfortable and is always looking out for you."